Auto Loan Calculator

 Frequently asked questions

 Your current monthly car payments will stay the same when the Fed cuts rates because auto loans come with fixed interest rates that don’t fluctuate with the market.
-But when auto loan rates start to drop, consider refinancing your car loan to get lower rates and save money on your car payments.

 When you get a car loan, you’re borrowing money to pay for the total cost of the car.
 You’ll pay back what you borrowed plus interest in equal monthly payments.
-Interest and fees (otherwise known as APR) are the cost of taking out a car loan.
+Interest and fees (otherwise known as your APR) are the cost of taking out a car loan.

 Yes, you can get preapproved for a car loan with multiple lenders.
 Just make sure to get all of your preapprovals within the 14-day rate-shopping window so that the credit pulls count as a single hard inquiry on your credit report.